 Spending time outdoors is a fantastic thing to do for your health and happiness, according to Time and many other experts.
-According to the research linked, spending even 20 minutes in a park can significantly improve your overall well-being.
+In fact, as discussed in the above link, spending even 20 minutes in a park can significantly improve your overall well-being.
 Even in uncertain times, such as the current COVID-19 pandemic, officials such as New York Governor Andrew Cuomo have green-lighted “solitary” outdoor exercise.
-As far as current recommendations go, as long as you are avoiding groups of more than 10 people, and remain 6 feet away from people who are not members of your household, getting outdoors is perhaps one of the best things you can do for your health right now.
+As far as current recommendations go, as long as you are avoiding groups of more than 10 people, wearing a cloth face mask, and remain 6 feet away from people who are not members of your household, getting outdoors is perhaps one of the best things you can do for your health right now.

 However, for the millions of Americans who live in major cities, access to green space can be an issue.
-At Spruce, we are passionate about helping people everywhere feel their best.
-That includes managing their pain or anxiety symptoms with high-quality CBD, as well as integrating a healthy lifestyle anywhere they can.
-We realize that many factors play into this pursuit –for example, location can play a big role in getting yourself outside.
+We realize that many factors play into this pursuing a healthy lifestyle –for example, location can play a big role in getting yourself outside.

-Therefore, we got curious about what cities have the least barriers to entry to outdoor activity.
-What U.S. cities offer great access to green space and tons of options for having fun outdoors?
+Therefore, we got curious about what large U.S. cities have the least barriers to entry to outdoor activity.
+What major metropolitan areas offer great access to green space and tons of options for having fun outdoors?
 To find out, we decided to dig into some local offerings in order to determine the U.S. best cities for outdoor activities.
 Read on to discover what we found.

 We wanted to determine which of the largest 50 U.S. metropolitan statistical areas are best for outdoor activities such as hiking, mountain biking, or spending time in local parks.
 To do so, we compiled local data on 7 factors and ranked the cities accordingly.